 Laura Bunt, CEO of YoungMinds, called on the government to "urgently deliver on its commitment to provide professional mental health support in schools nationwide".

-Responding to the news, an NHS spokesperson said that 40,000 additional mental health workers had been recruited.
-The spokesperson added that the NHS was planning to ensure that one in two pupils could access mental health care in the classroom by spring 2025, earlier than the original target.
+Responding to the news, an NHS spokesman said that 40,000 additional mental health staff had been added.
+The spokesman added that the NHS was planning to ensure that one in two pupils could access mental health care in the classroom by spring 2025, earlier than the original target.

-Earlier, the UK Parliament's Children's Committee released data showing that 949,200 children and young people needed NHS mental health services in the 2022-2023 academic year.
-However, up to 270,300 children were waiting for support, with waiting times ranging from 4 to 147 days.
+Earlier, the UK Parliamentary Children's Committee released data showing that 949,200 children and young people will need NHS mental health services in the 2022-2023 academic year.
+However, up to 270,300 children will have to wait for support, with waiting times ranging from 4 to 147 days.

 Source: https://thanhnien.vn/anh-nhieu-giao-vien-kiem-nhiem-cham-soc-suc-khoe-tam-than-cho-hoc-sinh-185241011174811079.htm